 - Log into your favorite internet browser, then run wp-admin/install.php based on your domain name.
 If your domain name is domain-name.com, then the installation URL would be https://domain-name.com/wp-admin/install.php

-Select your language
+- Select your language

-Fill in Database info
+- Fill in the Database info that you recorded earlier.

-Congratulations you have completed a manual WordPress installation!
+Congratulations, you have completed a manual WordPress installation!